Leopard: Evolution

+Leopards depicted in cave paintings in Chauvet Cave provide indirect evidence of leopard presence in Europe.

+Leopard fossils dating to the Late Pleistocene were found in Biśnik Cave in south-central Poland.

+Fossil remains were also excavated in the Iberian and Italian Peninsula, and in the Balkans.

+Leopard fossils dating to the Pleistocene were also excavated in the Japanese archipelago.
+Leopard fossils were also found in Taiwan.

 Hybrids

-In 1953, a male leopard and a lioness were crossbred in Hanshin Park in Nishinomiya, Japan.
+In 1953, a male leopard and a female lion were crossbred in Hanshin Park in Nishinomiya, Japan.
 Their offspring known as a leopon was born in 1959 and 1961, all cubs were spotted and bigger than a juvenile leopard.
-Attempts to mate a leopon with a tigress were unsuccessful.
+Attempts to mate a leopon with a tigress proved unsuccessful.